 When people cut back on spending, it creates a massive opportunity for business owners.
 As people no longer purchase the same amount of goods and services as before, there is more supply than demand.
 As a result, there are fewer customers to sell to.

-So during an economic crisis, businesses have no choice but to be more efficient with their operations.
+So during an economic crisis and recession, businesses have no choice but to be more efficient with their operations.
 All extraneous costs must be removed.
 Unnecessary overheads like lavish company parties or executive luxuries can no longer be afforded.
 Communication between departments must improve so that everyone knows exactly what their role is in serving existing customers better.

 Another way to have a more efficient financial process is automating it.
 For example, you can use online paystub generators for your employee’s payroll.